koii-network/docs/tutorials/archiver/adapter.md

 - Navigates to Twitter's main page and then to the login page.
 - Fills in the username and password and presses 'Enter' to attempt logging in.
-- There's also logic to handle verification (perhaps two-factor authentication).
+- Includes logic to handle verification.
 - After a successful login, it sets the session to valid.

 ### Data Handling